First Alert Weather Day Friday: Afternoon & Evening Storms

 - FIRST ALERT WEATHER DAY FRIDAY FOR RISK OF SEVERE STORMS

-Today: GREAT for the Cardinal’s Home Opener.
-It will be mild in the upper 60s and breezy with a 10-20 mph wind pushing out to the left field.

-Friday: Tomorrow’s forecast is very tricky.
-Confidence is increasing for strong to severe storms, but uncertainty exists on how and where the storms will develop.
+Tonight-Friday Morning: A round of rain will move in late evening and overnight into Friday morning.
+This is not the main show, but an isolated downpour with small hail is possible overnight.
+That rain will clear before the commute.
+The dry time and breaks in the cloud cover will build instability ahead of the cold front Friday afternoon.

+Friday Afternoon-Evening Severe Threat for Wind, Hail and Tornadoes: Confidence is increasing for strong to severe storms, but uncertainty exists on exactly where the storms initiate.
+If a cluster of storms races from the Ozarks to the northwest into our area, storms could arrive into St. Louis as early as 3 PM.
+If instead those storms don’t quite develop, then the cold front will trigger storms closer to the 5-7 PM time range.
+For this reason, we’ll go with a 3-7 PM range in the St. Louis metro as the time to be alert.
 An important thing to remember is that not everyone will be hit by a strong or severe storm, but EVERYONE needs to be on guard.
-In particular, pay attention during the afternoon and early evening because that is when storms develop and move through.
-Timing for storms in the metro is between 4-7 pm.

-A round of rain will move in early Friday morning, but this will clear before the commute.
-The dry time and breaks in the cloud cover will build instability ahead of the cold front Friday afternoon.
-A few isolated storms in the early afternoon (mainly for spots south) can’t be ruled out either.
-As the cold front arrives later, this will force an additional round of storms.
-With any storm that develops, the potential for severe weather exists.
+When these storms hit they won’t last long as they will be moving fast at 60+ mph.

 All types of severe weather are possible with these storms.
 Our area is currently at a threat level 3 risk out of 5.
-Winds up to 80mph, quarter to baseball-sized hail, and even isolated tornadoes are possible.
-Just want to emphasize again, that while severe weather is possible, not everyone will be hit by a strong storm.
-We should all have multiple ways of receiving those weather warnings.
+Winds 60 to 80mph, quarter to baseball-sized hail, and even tornadoes are possible.
+We just want to emphasize again, that while severe weather is possible, not everyone will be hit by a strong storm.
+We should all have multiple ways of receiving those weather warnings including the KMOV weather app which can give you alerts based on your location while you’re on the go.

-What’s next: We’ll enjoy warm and mild days this weekend as the temperatures creep back up behind Friday’s cold front.
-Closer to mid week another round of storms is possible (Tues & Wed), it’s possible we could issue another First Alert Weather Day.
+A Wind Advisory will go into effect Friday afternoon through Saturday morning.
+Non-storm gusts of 40-55 mph are possible.
+This can take down large tree limbs and sometimes cause isolated power outages.
+I would tie down any loose objects outdoors, bring down the patio umbrella and avoid parking under a tree Friday night.

 Sign up to receive an email alert for First Alert Days